glouppe/info8010-deep-learning/lecture8.md

 Transformer language model performance improves smoothly as we increase the model size, the dataset size, and amount of compute used for training.

-For optimal performance all three factors must be scaled up in tandem.
+For optimal performance, all three factors must be scaled up in tandem.
 Empirical performance has a power-law relationship with each individual factor when not bottlenecked by the other two.

 .center.width-100[![](./figures/lec8/scaling-power-law.png)]